-TeachersFirst is hosting a winter book study this year.
-This is our way to invite you to actively participate in our professional learning community made up of learners who are teachers.
-Our virtual book study is a great way to do professional learning that you might not have tried before or thought of doing outside of your school.
-Of course, when trying something new, it’s always great to have some friends to try it along with.
-If you are thinking about joining the book study this winter, get in touch with some colleagues - who are TeachersFirst members - and ask them to join as well.
+It’s time for our TeachersFirst® summer book study!
+We’re excited to invite you to participate in our professional learning community made up of educators.
+Our virtual book study is a great opportunity to try a new type of professional learning that you might not have thought of doing outside of your school.
+Trying something new is always better with friends, so if you’re thinking about joining the book study this summer, invite some eligible colleagues to join as well.

 About the Book Study: Participants will be invited to join our online conversation space hosted in Microsoft Teams.
-Each week participants will be expected to read a few book chapters, join in a conversation about them, and complete an application exercise.
-Participants should plan on spending 3 hours a week on the required reading and activities.
+Each week, participants will be expected to read a few chapters and join a conversation about the previous week’s reading.
+Optional application exercises will be available for additional professional development hours.
+Participants should plan to spend 3-4 hours a week on the required reading and discussion.

 Participant Eligibility Criteria: TeachersFirst book studies are a member benefit.
-In order to participate in the book study you must be a TeachersFirst member (see how to register for FREE membership) and you must have participated in an OK2Ask webinar between January 1, 2018 and December 31, 2018.
+In order to participate in the book study, you must be a TeachersFirst member (see how to register for FREE membership) and you must have participated in an OK2Ask webinar between July 1, 2019 and June 30, 2020.

-Throughout January: Reading, discussion, and application will continue a few chapters at a time each week with formal discussions ending on February 4.
+Throughout July and August: Reading, discussion, and optional application activities will continue, a few chapters at a time, each week.

-- Share your thoughts with other book study participants.
+- Engage and share your thoughts with other book study participants.

 - Build your willingness to try a new approach to finding out "what works" for your students.

 - Discover inspirational points from the book that affect your perspective on technology implementation.

 Participants who attend the virtual meetings and complete all the required readings and discussions will receive a certificate for 20 hours of professional development.
 Throughout the study, up to an additional 24 PD credits may be earned through completion of optional application exercises.